GenTomas/OptiGuide_App/README.md

 Version: 1.0.1+5 (Pre-release)

 This is a repository for OptiGuide mainly developed by Tom Angelo F. Fernando assisted by Jethan L. Divinaflor.
 Currency recognition function is still under development with Christian V. Villagen as its model trainor, assisted by Aldrin P. Obsanga.
 Research team is led by Camille Shyne F. Barrameda.
-Overall Project Management is led by Tom Angelo F. Fernando
+Overall Project Management is led by Tom Angelo F. Fernando.

-Created and developed by the students of Polytechnic University of the Philippines - Parañaque City Campus
+Created and developed by the students of Polytechnic University of the Philippines - Parañaque City Campus under supervision of faculty members Aldrin P. Obsanga (research adviser) and Brian D. De Vivar (Flutter mobile app development mentor).

 ## Getting Started